-With the Power Of Youth Challenge launching this week – I challenge you to go out and see the Power of Youth in action!
+With the Power Of Youth Challenge having just launched – I challenge you to go out and see the Power of Youth in action!

 As part of an #iwillWeek Challenge, I had the chance to record an informal chat with Lanai, where she interviews me on what makes me so passionate about the #iwill Campaign and why must continue to grow the Power of Youth.
 Lanai also shares how she got involved in taking action on such a challenging issue.
 Have a listen below.